WhitmanCS370/sp24-lab3/README.md

 Write your answers to the questions below.

 * What were the main ideas from each chapter?
+ - Chapter 3 was concerned with optimizing file comparisons (identifying duplicates) using hashing.
+ - Using a cryptographic hashing function, we can go from O(N^2) to O(N) time complexity.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+- What does the cryptographic hashing function we used built-in from python look like behind the scenes

 After you've modified/remixed the code, write a summary of what you did and why below: